gumaerc-testorg/6.685-fall-2013/content/pages/assignments.md

 uid: 6ffb13f7-a392-e19a-3527-5c38a5aa7dc1
 ---

 The following are the assigned problem sets and solutions.
-Students are encouraged to read the relevant chapters or sections of the [Course Notes]({{< baseurl >}}/pages/course-notes) prior to attempting the problem sets in order to receive a better understanding of the concepts presented.
+Students are encouraged to read the relevant chapters or sections of the {{% resource_link c29fb21f-78c1-d5f3-2da3-7a4fcd4e6791 "Course Notes" %}} prior to attempting the problem sets in order to receive a better understanding of the concepts presented.

 {{< tableopen >}}
 {{< theadopen >}}